[Madelyn] Thank you so much for joining us for our Conversion Rate Optimization webinar.

 But let’s start to dig in to some use cases, some studies, and get into how this specifically relates to CallRail.
 So we know that CallRail is a fantastic tool for bringing powerful analytics to your call activity, with seamless integrations like Google AdWords, Analytics, Salesforce, HubSpot, a lot of other platforms.

-We know that there’s a lot of great features like dynamic number insertion and keyword tracking, so that you can see what web activity is leading to a phone call.
+We know that there’s a lot of great features like dynamic number insertion and visitor tracking, so that you can see what web activity is leading to a phone call.
 And we also know that CallRail is fantastic for tracking offline channels and phone calls.
 So you might be saying to yourself, “Okay, this optimization and experimentation is great, but my business runs on phone calls, and my chief call-to-action is people viewing my website and then calling me, so I guess I’m out of luck here.”

 Well, CallRail has these great integrations with platforms like VWO or Optimizely so that you can see which variants are generating the most phone calls.
 So, one version of your page is going to automatically get one phone number, and another page, another variant will get a different number.